 – Goodall Gondwe, minister of Finance, Malawi, 2017

 While billions enjoy an affluent style, more than a tenth of the world’s population live in extreme poverty today.
 Poverty is not a consequence of limited global resources, but political and economic injustice.
-However, the poorest people are almost always at greatest risk from environmental damage, climate change and competition for resources.
+However, despite the fact that the richest drive the climate crisis, resource competition and environmental damage, the poorest people are almost always at greatest risk from them.
 The effects of unsustainable population hit the poorest first, and hardest.

 Many of the drivers of continued poverty are a product of the choices, policies and past and present actions of governments in the wealthiest parts of the world.
 Those include, colonialism, slavery, support for poor or repressive governments, and the abuse of economic power.
 The international community and in particular the most affluent must step up.

 Currently, only four high income OECD countries meet the target of providing 0.7% of their Gross National Income as overseas aid – Norway, Sweden, Luxembourg and Denmark.
 In 2020, the UK abandoned its commitment to meet that target.
 The US is the largest single donor but provides only 0.16% of GNI.
 Investment of overseas aid in family planning, health, women’s empowerment and education all not only stimulate economic growth and improve lives in themselves, but also reduce population growth.

 Debt relief also has a critical role to play.

 Before the impact of the COVID 19 crisis, remittances (money transfers home from individual migrants abroad) contributed more to the economies of poorer countries than all overseas aid.
 Domestic immigration policies in wealthy countries must not be based solely on nationalistic interests, and recognise the contribution that migration play as a driver of economic development globally.